particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 node app.js deviceIds.txt
 ```

-This require line is a little different because the yargs library supports multiple APIs.
+This require line is a little different because the yargs package supports multiple APIs.
 We're only interested in the `argv` API, so we get only that one API this way:

 ```
 const argv = require('yargs').argv